sroycode/zapdos/README.md

 This code is work in progress and is to change frequently.

-* Data structrures have changed, so if you upgrade from 0.4.1 to 0.5.0 you need to dump the data again
+* Data structrures have changed, so if you upgrade from 0.4.1 to 0.5.0 or higher you need to dump the data again

 ## What is it

-1. As of now this is a completion engine .
-The reverse geocoding and other functions are in the works.
+1. As of now this is a completion engine for local or data.

 2. This is intended to be a drop-in replacement for the project `https://github.com/komoot/photon`.
 The endpoint `_query/api/v1/photon/{profile}` is the currently available photon-compatible endpoint.

+3. The reverse geocoder is with identical syntax at endpoint `_query/api/v1/notoph/{profile}` .

-3. Adaptor for importing Nominatim is provided.
+4. Adaptor for importing Nominatim is provided.
 You can also use your own data.
 Other adaptors are wip.

-4. Profile based search .
+5. Profile based search .
 You can create several profiles , each with different set of rules for the same endpoint.

-5. Traine-able spellchecker .
+6. Traine-able spellchecker .
 The spellchecker can be trained from a file containing training data.

-6. Supports rudimentary replication.
+7. Supports rudimentary replication.
 All write queries go to master, read queries are on slave.
 If master goes down one slave becomes master.
 See README.REPLICATION.md for details.

-7. There is now support for a separate search store for text data.
+8. There is now support for a separate search store for text data.
 Basic idea is to have local data queries which will mostly be location based in one index and wiki data which will mostly be text based in another.
+This is with identical syntax as above photon at endpoint `_query/api/v1/textdata/{profile}` .

 ## Run using Docker